cheeaun/tweet-couch/README.md

 ---------------

  1. I assume the archived tweets are from a **Public** account.
 The steps above might differ slightly for private account users.
 Pull requests are welcomed.
- 2. The app uses [SuperTweet](http://www.supertweet.net/) service for fetching tweets because Twitter API 1.1 enforces OAuth which is a little troublesome compared to SuperTweet's Basic Authentication.
-Just sign up there and use the provided credentials for `supertweet_auth`.
- 3. In Cloudant, you can set up a different username and password to be used for `couchdb_url`.
+ 2. In Cloudant, you can set up a different username and password to be used for `couchdb_url`.
 Go to `Permissions` page and click `Generate API key`.
 The API key is also the username.
- 4. The JSON responses from Twitter API are more detailed than the ones provided by Twitter Archive.
+ 3. The JSON responses from Twitter API are more detailed than the ones provided by Twitter Archive.
 Everything should still work nevertheless.

 License
 -------